 Placing your child in daycare can be a challenging decision.
 Whether you work full-time and need someone to care for your child or you want them to have early social interactions with others their age, you want to pick the best place for them.
-Daycares have laws that keep the facilities safe, hygienic, and a good environment for young children.
+Child care facilities have laws that keep the facilities safe, hygienic, and a good environment for young children.
 When they don’t follow these rules, children can get hurt.
-Negligent daycares can harm children and their age makes it difficult to vocalize any issues of abuse.
+Negligent daycare centers can harm children and their age makes it difficult to vocalize any issues of abuse.

 If your child has suffered from daycare abuse, you need a dependable and experienced Lexington daycare lawyer from Golden Law Office at your side.
 We understand how difficult this can be for you as a parent or guardian, and we will do everything we can to hold the negligent party responsible.
 We’ll work tirelessly to get you and your child justice and will fight for compensation for what you’ve both suffered.

 Regulated childcare providers in Kentucky are required to meet basic standards for health and safety programming.
 The standards are set by the Division of Regulated Child Care.
 All regulated facilities are subject to inspection by the state.

 - Licensed Type I. As a typical daycare, this facility can operate in a non-dwelling or dwelling.
 Non-dwelling structures can operate with four or more children, while dwelling structures can monitor 13 or more children.
 The director has to be at least 21 years of age with a college degree, have three years of full-time paid experience in childcare, and have a certificate in child development services.
 Staff members undergo regulated training and must have current CPR and first aid certificates and TB skins tests.
 All employees undergo checks for the child abuse registry.